Search Amazon.com:

 • New Super-ish charge moves called Power Blows.

-• New Side-Step system similar to the SCV and VF5FS SS system.
+• New Side-Step system similar to Soul Calibur V and Virtua Fighter 5FS.

-• Team Ninja are trying to give each character an identity and distance themselves away from DOA4.
+• Team Ninja are trying to give each character an identity and distance themselves away from DOA4, ala DOA3.

-• Certain stuns now disallow holding (and some disallow stagger-escaping) out of.
+• Certain stuns now disallow holding (and some disallow stagger-escaping) out of, which were absent in DOA4.

-• Since SEGA is publishing the game in European regions, TN have had the opportunity to include VF's Akira, Sarah and Pai in the game as guest characters.
+• Since SEGA is publishing the game in European regions, TN have had the opportunity to include VF's Akira, Sarah, Jacky and Pai in the game as guest characters.

-• Online Training lobbies where you and your buddies/girlfriens can get together and practice and comment on how great you look in your skimpy 3D bikinis.
+• Online Training lobbies where you and your buddies/girlfriends can get together and practice and comment on how great you look in your skimpy 3D bikinis.

 F.A.Q.